sahutarun/demo/README.md

 - The Cucumber feature files have .feature extension.
 This is where the human readable tests are written/stored.
 - The test code is in the stepdefination folder.
 - The Runner class 'glues' classes in stepdefination by matching the step names.
 The Runner class also is the main class triggered by junitTest.
-- The webdrivermanager handled the creating of the browser instance.
+- The webdrivermanager handled the creation of the browser instance.

 ```
 .pom.xml